SuffolkLITLab/EfileProxyServer/docs/wsdl2java.md

 1. Get your hands on `wsdl2java` from the [CXF project](https://cxf.apache.org/).

-   You can download the latest CXF `wsdl2java` pre-built binary from [the official website](https://cxf.apache.org/download.html).
+   You can download the latest CXF `wsdl2java` pre-built binary from [the official website](https://cxf.apache.org/download.html) (make sure it's at least 4.0 or later).
    Download the zip (verifying it as well), and then extract it.

    You can confirm things are working because you should be able to run `bin/wsdl2java -help` successfully.

    If the pre-built binary doesn't work (might happen if you switch to a new version of Java) you can build things from source using [the build instructions](https://github.com/apache/cxf/blob/master/BUILDING.txt).
-   (though I don't recommend it, maven dosen't give user-friendly errors when things go wrong).
+   (though I don't recommend it, maven doesn't give user-friendly errors when things go wrong).

    The instructions are to: